mibradl/teamable/README.md

 ### Backend

-    Learn why frontend and backend is needed for web apps Understand how data exchange between fronend and backend Create Node.js and create example web server
+    Learn why frontend and backend is needed for web apps Understand how data exchange between frontend and backend Create Node.js and create example web server
     Learn about libraries and how to use them
     Package repositories and NPM